lyft/cartography/docs/root/modules/hexnode/schema.md

 ### HexnodeDevice

-Representation of a single Employee in HiBob
+Representation of a single Employee in Hexnode

 | Field | Description |
 |-------|--------------|